WHY SHOULD I VISIT KENYA?

 While Kenya is good for game viewing year-round, March to May are the worst months due to the heavy rains.

-Which Places Should I Include During My Visit to Kenya?
+Which Places Should I Include in my visit to Kenya?

 On arrival, you may have to overnight in Nairobi.
 Giraffe Manor is one of the most unique experiences here.